raymond-u/taste/README.md

     +───...
 ```

-The script located at `data/download_user_data.py` can automatically download and maintain such structure, as per the config file `data/user_data.json`.
-If you already have some data, it might be necessary to re-organize them.
+The script at `data/download_user_data.py` can automatically download and maintain such structure, as per the config file `data/user_data.json`.
+If data are prepared in other means, it might be necessary to re-organize them.

-Before calling the main pipeline, do edit `config/config.yaml` to instruct TASTES on how to locate specific executables and fit your use case.
+Before calling the main pipeline, edit `config/config.yaml` to let TASTES know how to locate specific executables and fit individual use cases.

-To perform a dry-run, simply issue:
+To perform a dry-run, issue:
 ```bash
 $ cd TASTES
 $ snakemake -n -r
 ```

-To run to finish, issue:
+To run to the finish, issue:
 ```bash
 $ cd TASTES
 $ snakemake --cores 8 # tell Snakemake to use up to 8 cores
 ```

-Since it takes quite some time to complete, it is advisable to set up a monitoring server (also see [Snakemake docs](https://snakemake.readthedocs.io/en/stable/executing/monitoring.html)):
+Since it takes quite some time to complete, it is advisable to set up a server for monitoring (also see [Snakemake docs](https://snakemake.readthedocs.io/en/stable/executing/monitoring.html)):
 ```bash
 $ cd TASTES
 $ pip install panoptes-ui